kdlong/SMP_18_001_CWR/firstReading.md

   Reason: it seems that the WZjj measurement is the main result of this paper and not the electroweak WZ production

-**ADDRESSED: The WZjj is measured in a reason sensitive to EW WZ production, and it is this process that drives the nature of this analysis.
+**The WZjj is measured in a reason sensitive to EW WZ production, and it is this process that drives the nature of this analysis.
 We do not feel it the slight downward fluctuation of our observation necessitates reformulating the paper.**